-- Is this a “typical” murmur, or does it sound weird?
+- Is this a “typical” heart murmur, or does it sound weird?

-- Is this pet really healthy other than an “incidental” murmur?
+- Is this pet really healthy other than an “incidental” heart murmur?

 - Are there any other signs of heart disease obvious during the physical exam?

-If you and your vet decide that you have a healthy animal, not a breed at risk for heart disease such as a Cavalier King Charles spaniel, and there are no signs of heart disease, it is your decision to hold off on a cardiac workup.
+If you and your vet decide that you have a healthy animal — not a breed at risk for heart disease, such as a Cavalier King Charles Spaniel — and there are no signs of heart disease, then the next move is your choice to make.

-After this heart-to-heart discussion (pardon the pun), you should have reached your decision based on some important physical exam findings:
+After this discussion, you should have reached your decision based on some important physical exam findings:

 - The murmur seems to be a minor disorder.

 - There are no serious cardiac stressors or other signs of disease.

 - Your pet is clinically normal.

 - You have no plans to breed the animal.